ISISComputingGroup/ibex_developers_manual/CSS-Archive-Engine.md

 ## Editing the Archive Engine

 In some cases we may want to build the archive engine ourselves.
 For example, if we want to edit the code.
 To do this:

+1. Clone the repository from https://github.com/ISISComputingGroup/cs-studio
+1. In Eclipse `Import->General->Projects from Folder or Archive` and import the `cs-studio\applications\archive` directory.
+It may prompt you to install some tycho plug ins and restart eclipse.
+1. Create a target platform and add the latest CSS version specified [here](http://controlsystemstudio.org/controlsystemstudio/current.html) as a

 In Eclipse, go to org.csstudio.archive.engine and open `ArchiveEngine.product`.